MYTH 3: If I enter in advance and my entry is lost, I will be

 refused entry in the tournament and my travel to the site will have been

-MYTH 4: If the advance entry list has not yet been posted at chesstour.com, I need to call or email the CCA to find out whether my entry was received.
+MYTH 4: After I submit an advance entry, I need to call or email the CCA to find out whether my entry was received.

 MYTH 5: It is important to confirm that my advance entry was received.